harsh-102/Early-Stress-Detection/README.md

 *Note: Waterway is classified as an EXCLUDEDLABEL in our pipeline as it represents a structural farm feature rather than an environmental stressor.
 Furthermore, the labels doubleplant, drydown, endrow, and stormdamage were ignored due to zero instances in the source dataset.

-## 2.2 Area-Based Stress LLabelling Logic
+## 2.2 Area-Based Stress Labelling Logic

 To convert semantic masks into categorical labels, we developed a logic based on the spatial extent of stress relative to the valid field area: